 By Fern Gavelek Legendary Waikīkī Beach is home to two historic hotels — and you don’t have to check in to check them out!
 Free public tours are available at both properties and they each have been beautifully restored.
 Another popular landmark is the Duke Kahanamoku Statue, which stands sentinel right on the beach and is often adorned with lei, especially during the annual Duke’s OceanFest.
 Moana Surfrider, A Westin Resort & Spa Known as the “First Lady of Waikīkī,” the Moana opened in 1901 as Waikīkī's first, sizeable ...
 Read More

-By Richard Melendez, Digital Editor You may have seen the marchers pass by your hotel or driven by sign-wavers along the side of the road.
+By Richard Melendez, Digital Editor Thirty Meter Telescope You may have seen the marchers pass by your hotel or driven by sign-wavers along the side of the road.
 Maybe you even had plans to visit the summit of Mauna Kea that had to be scrapped because of the road closure.
 Mauna Kea is all over the news and social media, and a hot topic of conversation here and abroad.
 Even celebrities like Bruno Mars and The Rock are chiming in and visiting the site.
-The reason for all this buzz is because of ...
+TMT Protest The reason for all ...
 Read More

 By Richard Melendez, Digital Editor The Honouliuli Education Center, at the Japanese Cultural Center of Hawai‘i One of Hawai‘i’s most precious assets is its rich and diverse history.
 Local culture, as we know it today, is comprised of many of the traditions of Native Hawaiians melded with contributions from Chinese, Japanese, Korean, Filipino, Puerto Rican and Portuguese immigrants, along with influences from the greater Pacific Rim, the mainland U.S., Europe and beyond.
 Sadly, while there is much to celebrate, there is also a darker element to local history that is ...
 Read More